-On James Street N, just a few blocks away, there is a Design Annex that sells art, fine crafts, high-end furniture and design objects for the home.
+On James Street N, just a few blocks away, there is a Design Annex that sells art, fine crafts, books, cards and design objects for the home.
 It's housed in a lovely renovated old building at 118 James Street North.
 In the back of the annex, there's another gallery space for contemporary art, mostly by local artists.
 The space also hosts performances by musicians.

 The AGH is the cultural heart of Hamilton Ontario.
 It's active in hosting public discussions, tours,

 film series, concerts and other special events such as GritLit, the